javaplus/MadScientist/lessons/firmware.md

 Once you've selected your device, you should see the Shell change to show the version of MicroPython installed on your Pico.

 ![Thonny done](/lessons/images/ThonnyFinal.PNG)

+### Install picozero library

+Go to this link and follow just the few steps to [install the pico zero library.](https://picozero.readthedocs.io/en/latest/gettingstarted.html#install-picozero-from-pypi-in-thonny)

+Now you should be good to go!!!